HolyMate is a refreshing yerba mate ice tea, created by hackers in a church.

 - 500 mililitres of ice cold water (0 °C)

-Place the tea in a large tea bag, and let it steep in te hot water for 7 minutes while constantly agitating the mixture.
+Place the tea in a large tea bag, and let it steep in the hot water for 7 minutes while constantly agitating the mixture.
 The tea should become fairly dark.
 When the tea is done steeping, it should be removed from the mixture.
-Slowly dissolve the sugar, citric acid and E150A into the tea until there are no solid particles left.
+Slowly dissolve the sugar and citric acid into the tea until there are no solid particles left.
 Filter the tea until all 'dust' is removed, a coffee filter will work but needs to be replaced frequently.
 Add the cold water to the tea, and optionally place it in a cold environment such as a refrigerator.
 Flush out the air using carbon dioxide, and leave the container pressurised with carbon dioxide at 2 bar overnight.

 What does HolyMate cost?